iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-ap-encrypted/README.md

       <img src="assets/images/4.png" width="450">
       </div>

-   - If it fails, check for errors (e.g., “Could not set channel” or “interface not found”) and revisit adapter compatibility.
+   - If it fails, check for errors (e.g., "Could not set channel" or "interface not found") and revisit adapter compatibility.

 ### 4. Configure Network Settings